jordanlibrande/SFMovies/README.md

   * Previous experience: None
 * *[SFData SODA API](https://data.sfgov.org/)*: I chose to collect the data through their JSON web API so it would be easy to update my database if SFData's movies database was updated.
   * Previous experience: None
-* [Amazon AWS](aws.amazon.com): I chose this for my back-end hosting because I was sure it would be sufficient and I wanted experience using it.
+* *[Amazon AWS](aws.amazon.com)*: I chose this for my back-end hosting because I was sure it would be sufficient and I wanted experience using it.
+  * Previous experience: None
+* *Apache HTTP Server*: Seemed like a common server choice with Django.
   * Previous experience: None

 ######Front-end:
 * *HTML/Javascript/CSS*: The only choice for modern web development.
 As I was planning to make a bare-bones front-end experience (and I wanted more experience with these technologies) I wrote these straight (using some snippets from the web) instead of using a front-end framework.